addiscent/addiscent-website/README.md

 If you have questions, you may contact Rex Addiscentis, raddiscentis@addiscent.com

-2015 Copyright CK Thomaston, all rights reserved
+2016 Copyright Rex Addiscentis, all rights reserved